MCME/AI-MCME/README.md

 There following AI may also be implemented at a later date:

-- Gandalf the Grey, location unset
+- Gandalf the Grey, location unset (--%)
-- Cirdan the Shipwright, in the Grey Havens (95%)
+- Cirdan the Shipwright, in the Grey Havens after they are built that is (95%)
+- Saruman, in his throne room (--%)
+- Theoden, in his palace (80%)

 The percentages are how likely you are to find them there.
 If they are not there at the time, the server will reply, ‘They are not home’.
 If you do not catch them at home you must wait one minute before the chance will be recalculated.